knalli/angular-vertxbus/README.md

 ## Architecture details

-The module contains two items: the stub holder `vertxEventBus` for the Vert.X EventBus and a more comfortbale high level service `vertxEventBusService`.
+The module contains two items: the stub holder `vertxEventBus` for the Vert.x EventBus and a more comfortbale high level service `vertxEventBusService`.

-*The stub* is required because the Vert.X Event Bus cannot handle a reconnect.
+*The stub* is required because the Vert.x Event Bus cannot handle a reconnect.
 The reason is the underlaying SockJS which cannot handle a reconnect, too.
 A reconnect means to create a new instance of `SockJS`, therefore a new instanve of `vertx.EventBus`.
 The stub ensures only one single instance exists.
 Otherwise a global module was not possible.

 More or less the stub supports the same API calls like the original `vertx.EventBus`.